numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Passing in the ``Context`` potentially allows for the future extension of the signature by adding new fields to the context struct.
-Further it provides direct access to the dtype instances which the inner-loop operates on.
+Furthermore it provides direct access to the dtype instances which the inner-loop operates on.
 This is necessary information for parametric dtypes since for example comparing two strings requires knowing the length of both strings.